jlylekim/UndersmoothedUnfolding/docs/source/how.rst

 --------------
 New functions
 --------------

-MK: Briefly explain UndersmoothTau and ComputeCoverage here.
+``UndersmoothTau`` is the core functionality of ``UndersmoothedUnfolding``, and is implemented so that it can be used with any initial pilot estimate of :math:`\tau`, from such as cross-validation, L-curve, etc.

+Given an initial estimate of :math:`\tau`, ``UndersmoothTau`` gradually reduces the amount of regularization, until the target coverage is met within the tolerance :math:`\epsilon`.

+It depends on
+another core functionality, ``ComputeCoverage``.
+Under some common assumptions, the coverage probability of the (Gaussian) confidence intervals can be written down in closed form, thus providing ``UndersmoothTau`` a principled way how much to undersmooth.

+For more mathematical detail, please refer to Kuusela (2016) [1]_.

 --------------
 Example usage
 --------------
-``UndersmoothTau`` is implemented so that it can be used with any initial pilot estimate of tau.
 Below is an example usage of ``UndersmoothTau`` with the ``ScanLcurve`` method provided in ``TUnfold``.

 .. code-block:: c++